Starting a business in California is an exciting and rewarding experience.

 Consult with me if you are not sure in which state you should form your business.

-In most cases, I suggest to form your business in your home state.
+In most cases, I suggest forming your business in your home state.
 For example, if you will be starting a business in California, then you should form your business in California.

 However, if you are a non-U.S. resident, then I would suggest forming your business in Delaware.